sogilis/Voogle/README.md

 ## How to run the environment locally
 To start Voogle on your machine, you need three services (for now): webapp, api and a S3-like.

-/!\ If you want to use the local minio, you have to create the bucket with the UI first.
+/!\ If you want to use the local minio, you have to create the bucket with the UI first and it should be named `voogle-video`.
 No options exist to create it at launch with an env var.

 You don't have to set manually `S3_HOST` unless you know what you are doing.